 System.setProperty("arrow.enable_null_check_for_get", "false");

-One of the more instructive interactions between correctness and performance in this whole project.
+This was one of the more instructive interactions between correctness and performance in the whole project.

-VectorSchemaRoot.getFieldVectors() is not free.
-Calling it every row in a tight read loop is measurable.
-Obvious optimization: resolve the list once, pass it around.
+I discovered that VectorSchemaRoot.getFieldVectors() is not free and calling it every row in a tight read loop adds up to measurable overhead.
+The obvious optimization was to resolve the list once and pass it around:

 // before — resolves on every row